haraldrevery/haraldrevery_v1.github.io/README.md

 <!-- LICENSE -->

-## 📜 License <a name="license"></a>
+## License <a name="license"></a>

 Code distributed under the GPL-3.0 License.
 See `LICENSE.txt` for more information.
-However, all font files, typography designs and brand assets in the folder are Copyright © 2025 Harald Thirslund.
+However, all font files, typography designs and brand assets in various folder are Copyright © 2025 Harald Thirslund.
 All Rights Reserved.
 No permission is granted to use these assets without explicit consent.

 <!-- CONTACT -->

-## 📧 Contact <a name="contact"></a>
+## Contact <a name="contact"></a>

 João Franco - https://www.linkedin.com/in/joão-franco-452161195/